Rippling starts billboard battle with Gusto – TechCrunch

 Rippling might think this whole thing was slick or funny, but it comes off a bit lame and try-hard.
 These are far from 8 Mile-worthy battle rhymes.
 If it really wanted to let customers decide, it could have just accepted the C&D and moved on…or not run the billboard at all.
 It still has four others that don’t slam competitors running.
 That said, Gusto does look petty trying to block the billboard and hide that it’s unequipped to support massive teams.

-We reached out to Gusto over the weekend and again today asking for comment, whether it will drop the C&D, if it’s trying to get Rippling’s bus ads dropped too, and if it does in fact use Workday internally.
+We reached out to Gusto over the weekend and again today asking for comment, whether it will drop the C&D, if it’s trying to get Rippling’s bus ads dropped too and if it does in fact use Workday internally.

+[Update 2pm Pacific: Gusto’s PR representative Paul Loeffler claims that “This is common business practice in maintaining a brand”, says that for Gusto “A core, but not exclusive focus, are small businesses”, and admits that “as Gusto itself has grown to become a large-scale company, we have different needs than many of our customers and transitioned to Workday.”

+Finally, he declares that “We’re excited to see more companies create new solutions that make it easier for businesses to take care of and support their teams” despite theatening to sue one that was.
+If Gusto itself grew out of Gusto, an ad asking if its customers are too seems wholly accurate.]

 Given Gusto has raised $516 million — 10X what Rippling has — you’d think it could just outspend Rippling on advertising or invest in building the enterprise HR tools so customers really couldn’t outgrow it.
 They’re both Y Combinator companies with Kleiner Perkins as a major investor (conflict of interest?), so perhaps they can still bury the hatchet.